JeffersonLab/smoothness/README.md

 docker cp demo:/opt/jboss/wildfly .
 ```

+As an alternative, you can create a `.env` file for your environment and call the bash scripts `env-setup-server.sh` and `env-setup-app.sh` to do the initial Wildfly configuration.
+Bash can be executed on Linux, Windows, and Mac with some perseverance.
+See [bash setup scripts](https://github.com/JeffersonLab/smoothness/tree/main/bash).

 **Note**: The application requires an Oracle 21+ database with the following [schema](https://github.com/JeffersonLab/smoothness/tree/main/docker/oracle/setup) installed.

 ## API